MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 - Come with 1GB capacity
 - Are a single environment
 - Can't include Dynamics 365 apps
-- Can be created by anyone with a valid subscription license
+- Anyone with a valid subscription license can create
 - Require admins to use PowerShell cmdlets to control creating trial (standard) environments or disabling trial (standard) environments

 ## Trial (subscription-based) environments